acasi-ctf/ctf/sprint-reports/Sprint 5.md

 ## Retrospective Summary
 ### Here's what went well
+* Github use was much better.
+More consistent commits, across the team.
+Made it easier to see whats being worked on.

 ### Here's what we'd like to improve
+* Continue increasing the frequency with which we commit.
+* Finishing Up Sprint work a couple days before sprint demo.
+Avoid working late the night before deadline.

 ### Here are changes we plan to implement in the next sprint
+* Establish team deadlines, to avoid rushing.